esl/MongooseIM/doc/user-guide/Push-notifications.md

 ### Configuring MongooseIM components

-Firstly, lets configure all required MongooseIM components, step by step.
+Firstly, let's configure all required MongooseIM components, step by step.

 #### [mod_push][] a.k.a. '_XMPP Server_'